The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 The £1 Billion programme cost included £358 worth of government-issued equipment such as the 40mm CTA with the balance going to Lockheed Martin.
 The cost per vehicle for Warrior CSP was therefore projected to be in the order of £2.6m.

-In the summer of 2013 a number of Warrior announcements were made;
+In the summer of 2013 several Warrior announcements were made;

 Procurement of Cased Telescoped Cannons (CTC) Ammunition